 Alcohol Related Neuro-developmental Disorder, ARND

 Alcohol Related Birth Defects, ARBD

 FASD is a series of preventable birth defects caused by alcohol exposure during pregnancy, often even before a woman knows she's pregnant.
-These defects of the brain and the body exist only because of prenatal exposure to alcohol.
-Often the condition goes undiagnosed, or is misdiagnosed, for example as autism or ADHD, and this can lead to secondary disabilities.
-“A diagnosis before six years of age …. is a strong protective factor for all secondary disabilities except Mental Health Problems.”
-(Streissguth, Barr, Kogan and Bookstein in Streissguth and Kanter, [eds] The Challenge of Fetal Alcohol Syndrome – Overcoming Secondary Disabilities.,1997:35).
+These impairments of the brain and the body occur due to prenatal exposure to alcohol.
+Often the condition goes undiagnosed, or is misdiagnosed, for example as autism or ADHD, and this can lead to secondary impacts.
+“A diagnosis before six years of age …. is a strong protective factor for all secondary disabilities except mental health problems.”
+(Streissguth, 1997)

 The Challenges No two children with FASD are exactly alike, either behaviourally or physically.
 Some of the co-occurring, behavioural, social and learning characteristics may include: - Attention problems or hyperactivity.
 (Morse, 1991; Nanson and Hiscock, 1990).* - Academic problems, including specific deficits in mathematics and memory skills.
 (Streissguth et al., 1993).* - Very specific language deficits e.g. poor receptive language (Abkarian, 1992).* - Problems with adaptive functioning that grows more significant with age.
 (Lemoine & Lemoine, 1992; Streissguth & Randels, 1989).* - Behavioural challenges. - Social or relationship challenges including difficulty making or sustaining friendships. - Sensory impairments such as vision or hearing. - Sensory integration challenges including auditory, visual and tactile processing.